New to Telerik Document ProcessingStart a free 30-day trial

 Cherry3

 In other words, a horizontal range becomes vertical and a vertical range becomes horizontal.
-This article demonstrates a sample approach of a custom implementation for the TRANSPOSE.
+This article demonstrates a sample approach for a custom implementation of the TRANSPOSE function.

 Solution